The Privacy Ledger

 | File read / write / delete | Opt-in | Write and delete require per-action approval | Nothing. |

-This page is versioned alongside releases.
+This page is updated alongside releases.
 If a feature's privacy shape changes, this ledger changes with it.